sei-jed-10/W08D01-React-Intro/12-quiz-time.md

 4. The `ReactDOM.render` method generates a new element with an ID of `root`, which it populates with the JSX returned from the `Kangaroos` component.
 React updates the virtual DOM to have this new element, which the browser sees to dynamically change the page with the new element on it.

+> 3. The `ReactDOM.render` method returns JSX to the `Kangaroos` component, and the `Kangaroos` component returns a virtual DOM node.
+React updates on the webpage only the elements specified in `Kangaroos` that have changed.
 -----------------------------------

 _Prompt_:  If you have multiple components written in a single file, you can then have multiple default export statements at the bottom of that file - one for each component.